juhityagi/sonarqube/README.md

 * To run the unit tests, call `mvn test`
 * To run the integration tests as well, call `mvn verify`
-* To generate (unit test) code coverage reports, call `mvn cobertura:cobertura`, and point a browser at the output in `target/site/cobertura/`
+* To generate (unit test) code coverage reports using sonarqube, call `mvn clean package sonar:sonar`.

 Conventions
 -----------